-I have been getting more and more fascinated and involved with ocean conservation and coral reef research.
-I am also learning how I can help to save endangered or near endangered fish species.
-I am in training right now to become an Underwater Naturalist and Master Scuba Diver.
-So far, I have learned quite a bit and am enjoying scuba diving experiences and training with and around aquatic life.
+While living in South Florida I was getting more and more fascinated and involved with ocean conservation and coral reef research.
+I have learned how I can help to save endangered or near endangered fish species.
+I trained to become an Underwater Naturalist and Master Scuba Diver.
+So far, I have learned quite a bit and have enjoyed scuba diving experiences and training with and around an amazing and crucial aquatic life that crucial to keep at a balance.
 I will admit glowingly, this is one of the most exciting endeavors I have ever embarked upon.

 At Me and a Tree Inc, we decided we wanted to go beyond our own reef safe sunscreen to understand more fully what we could do to help educate while also learning ourselves.
 Florida waters are visited and enjoyed by millions of tourists each day.
 Florida has the third largest barrier reef in the world.
 The first is Australia and the second is the Yucatan.
 We need to understand how pollution and chemicals affect the marine life and water quality.
 Think about all the sunscreen that's used by tourists?